4th-earth/site-fourth-earth/site-raw/sprinkles/content.md

 Imagine a fly hitting a human.
 The human is hundreds of times larger than the fly.
 The human most likely will never take damage enough to matter, even if bit.

+- We RECOMMEND using in conjunction with the Resistance Sprinkle.
-- Larger Scale Characters SHOULD have a higher resistance, if applicable.
+- Larger Scale Characters SHOULD have a higher Resistance, if applicable.
 We RECOMMEND increasing Resistance by 1 for each step greater the antagonist is.

 ## Stance